rexthompson/DATA-512-Final-Project/README.md

 Data retrieval and cleaning are important parts of any project; however, I kept these steps out of the Jupyter Notebook so as to not clutter the analysis.
 Instead, you will find the code for these steps in this repository's [code/](/code) directory.

-The following includes details on these steps and instructions on how to use the data retrieval and cleaning steps if you wish to reproduce or extend my analysis.
+The following includes details on these steps and instructions on how to use the data retrieval and cleaning code if you wish to reproduce or extend my analysis.

 ### Transaction Data

 #### Data Retrieval

 At the time of this project the Transaction data API limited requests to no more than seven days at a time.
-Thus, I wrote a few functions in R to automate the process of downloading the Transaction data in seven-day chunks over the period of interest.
+Thus, I wrote three functions in R to automate the process of downloading the Transaction data in seven-day chunks over the period of interest:

-The following three functions are included in [`downloadData.R`](./code/downloadData.R):

 * `downloadTransactions()`: Base-level function which retrieves data from the Transaction data API for a given date range (up to seven days in duration)
-* `downloadSevenDayChunks()`: Wrapper function around `downloadTransactions()` which automatically downloads data in seven-day chunks over a larger given date range
+* `downloadSevenDayChunks()`: Wrapper function around `downloadTransactions()` which automatically downloads data in seven-day chunks over a given date range
 * `dateChecker()`: Checks whether a given date interval splits evenly into seven-day chunks.
 This is useful when trying to figure out dates to feed to `downloadSevenDayChunks()` to minimize the number of files needed to store the data.

 To use this code, source [`downloadData.R`](./code/downloadData.R) and then run `downloadSevenDayChunks()` with the following three arguments: